brendancooper/otel-ebpf-syscallmon/README.md

 - Aggregates per-PID, per-syscall statistics (count, total latency, max latency, bytes for I/O calls) in the kernel via BPF maps.
 - Periodically reads and clears those stats and prints human-readable lines to stdout.

-The original libbpf/C userspace was replaced with a Go implementation that uses `github.com/cilium/ebpf` to load and attach the pre-built BPF object (`syscall_monitoring.bpf.o`).
+The original libbpf/C version was replaced with a Go implementation that uses `github.com/cilium/ebpf` to load and attach the pre-built BPF object (`syscall_monitoring.bpf.o`).

 Requirements
 ------------